-Today I picked up the book The psychology: influence of persuasion, because yesterday I was listening to a podcast by pat Flynn which is called smart passive income and he was talking with his guest Andrew Warner, who is also a podcast host with an enormous following.
-They were talking about how to conduct interviews, but also how to get people to want to talk with you and want to be interviewed by you.
-The book How to Win Friends and Influence People came up yet another time, (It keeps getting mentions when I listen to smart podcasts or read blogs on the subject of marketing or becoming an effective saleswoman) and I decided I will finally read the book cover to cover.
+Yesterday I was listening to “Smart passive income”, a podcast by pat Flynn.
+He was talking with his guest, Andrew Warner, who is also a podcast host with an enormous following.
+They were talking about how to conduct interviews, but also how to hold space for good conversations to happen.
+And today I picked up the book “How to Win Friends and Influence People”, because, yesterday, in the podcast, this book came up yet another time in a row of many.
+I decided I will finally read the book cover to cover.

 The whole damn world is under the influence of a zillion dollar industry focused on manipulating people to have a materialistic mindset and to buy things and services that they don’t really need, and even things that are potentially harmful to ourselves and the environment!